Our Activities

 1Asset 11 1.png

-Black students have to survive racism, discrimination, and harassment whilst simultaneously being expected to thrive at university.
+Black students have to survive racism, discrimination, and harassment whilst simultaneously being expected to thrive.

-Some Black students are also used as unpaid equality, diversity and inclusion consultants based on their lived daily trauma.
+Many Black students are collectively grieving the disappearances and murders of Black people around the world; and then used as unpaid Equality, Diversity and Inclusion Consultants based on their lived daily trauma.

 Black Students Talk (BST) is a mental health and wellbeing peer support group for and by Black university students.

-Black students come together to listen, learn, and support each other's mental health and wellbeing.
+Black university students come together to listen, learn, and support each other's mental health and wellbeing.

 Set up Black Students Talk at your university!